sogriffin98/Contamination_of_Genomes_using_BlobToolKit/README.md

 ```
 mkdir blobdir_<your_name>
 ```
 Do all of the following steps below in the btk directory then move to your own blobdir directory once finished.
-When you have finished everything move your data out to your own server.
+When you have finished everything move your data out to your own directory.

 ## Example of How to Create a BlobToolKit dataset
 ### 1. Create a metadata file: